chrispo-git/ult-s/readme.txt

 -Instructions-
-1. Run "Ultimate S Setup Tool.exe" (included with your download)
+1. Run the "Ultimate S Setup.exe" that comes with your download (versions for linux and mac also included)
-2. Choose between Full (all characters have their Ultimate S Movesets) and lite (You choose which characters have their movesets, EXPERIMENTAL)
-3. Follow the instructions from the program
-4. The program should give you options on how to put it onto your nintendo switch/emulator:
-a.
-Send to a specific folder (used for emulators and people with SD card readers).
-Automatically sets up your SD card/folder too!
-b.
-Send via FTP (used for switch).
-Requires FTP set up on your switch.
-Automatically sets up your SD card too!
+2. Enable and Disable whichever characters you would like to, then click "Update"
+3. If you have an internet connection, press "Update Dependencies" to get the latest dependencies automatically
+4. You're done!
+Now you can either
-c.
-Manual.
-Does not set your SD card up automatically, copy your atmosphere and ultimate folders to the root of the SD card.
+a. move Ultimate S manually - copy your "atmosphere" and "ultimate" mod folders to the root of your SD card
-(Note: You don't need to specify which added characters to include, they're automatically there already!)

-WARNING: Any character problems caused by disabling characters, and any compatibility with other smash ultimate character mods is up to YOU (the end user) and the respective character mod creators to fix.
-Ultimate S is built to work as a whole package, and the setup tool is simply a workaround.

-This mod assumes you have the latest version of arcropolis and therefore does not include it in the download.
+b. move Ultimate S automatically - press "Install Ultimate S To Folder" and select the root of your SD card (or sdmc folder on emulator)

 If you haven't set up smash ultimate modding as a whole, here's some wonderful guides!
 Setting up CFW on switch - https://switch.homebrew.guide/ Modding Smash Ultimate on switch - https://gamebanana.com/tuts/12827 Modding Smash Ultimate on yuzu - https://youtu.be/uKKQl7QFBMA